ichbinlan99/binlan-wu-master-thesis/README.md

 ## Data

 We used two data sources.
-You can find the syntehtic data set perturbation and creation from [source](https://github.com/SCAI-Lab/dyn_graph_syn/tree/adapted)
+You can find the syntehtic data set perturbation and creation from [glocal graph generation]([https://github.com/SCAI-Lab/dyn_graph_syn/tree/adapted] and [perturbation](https://github.com/SCAI-Lab/dyn_graph_syn/tree/adapted)